Media and gender: Appearance

-Women are often sexualised order to appeal to the male gaze.
+The physical representations of women's bodies in various forms of media such as modeling, acting, and singing are often limited to slimmer body types.
+In popular media, women having a taller slimmer build is the standard.
+Representation of different body types in media that don't make that representation the central focus of the media is rare.
+Digital alteration is commonly used on underrepresented body types in order to better align with what is considered standard.
+Prominent physical appearances in media vary geographically based on cultural beauty standards.
+Appearances of women in children's media such as toys and movies are often emphasizing these standards.
+The emphasis of these beauty standards in media as well as the lack of representation when it comes to body types is related to children developing insecurities and low self-esteem around body image.
+Despite the unnatural effects that digital alteration has when used on bodies for media, young women often compare themselves to these portrayals.

+One of the main motivations for women to appear a standard way in media is to appeal to male audiences for more profit.
+While women are more likely to consume content of other women no matter what, men are more likely to consume content of women they find attractive.
+Women are often sexualized order to appeal to the male gaze.

 Associated tropes and criticism

 According to a RADA interview with course director Ingrid Schiller, women were not allowed on stage until 1661.
 These media tropes may have roots in women's diminished presence in the writing and performance of traditional theatre.
 An article by Medium author Olga Loves Cinema states that comedic roles were considered "too vulgar" to be played by the 'fairer sex', and that women were included at the expense of "[suffering] beautifully".

 Referred pain

 The "referred pain" plot device involves women undergoing trauma, often of a violent/sexual nature, causing grief for the male lead, often inspiring a quest for vengeance.
 This trope is featured in such films as Mission: Impossible 2, Moulin Rouge, as well as in the Shakespeare play Titus Andronicus and books like Oroonoko.

 The disposable woman

 The Disposable Woman trope —also known as the Women in refrigerators trope— refers to a trope in which a woman is included in a story for the sole purpose of dying, thus putting the male protagonist through emotional development or inspiring him to embark on a revenge quest.
 This trope in present in films such as Braveheart, The Matrix Revolutions, The Bourne Supremacy, The Dark Knight, The Amazing Spider-Man 2, Deadpool 2, and Avengers: Infinity War.